unomachineshop/Activity_Monitor_Base_Station/README.md

 git clone https://github.com/unomachineshop/Activity_Monitor_Base_Station.git
 ```

-12) A single file is left missing that contains sensitive information in regards to being able to log into the Box SDk for long term storage.
+12) A single configuration file is left missing that contains sensitive information in regards to being able to log into the Box SDK for long term storage.
 You will need to accomplish a few things though before we add that file.
-* First, create an account at [Box](https://www.box.com/home)
+* First, create an account at [Box](https://www.box.com/home). *Please note that free accounts have data upload limits*
 * You will then need to follow the directions [here](https://developer.box.com/docs/setting-up-a-jwt-app) which will allow you to set up an application which gives you access to an API key amongst other security parameters.
-Follow the guide with the mindest of setting up the JWT authentication, as JWT allows automatic refreshes on your client token.
+Follow the guide with the mindset of setting it up as a JWT authentication application, as JWT allows automatic refreshes on your client token.
 * You will eventually get to a point where you end up downloading a config file that is automatically generated based upon the criteria you set up through that guide.
 Ensure that file is named *config.json*.
 You need to then transfer this file to your Pi via WinSCP or some other file transfer method.
-You will need to move it to the directory */home/pi/Activity_Monitor_Base_Station/box*
+You will need to move it to the directory ```/home/pi/Activity_Monitor_Base_Station/box```
 * You will end up with a file similair to this, (Obviously all the data values have been changed for security reasons, but this is to give you an idea of what you should end up with.)
 ```
 {